Stacy’s Lounge on The Miracle Mile — 1950

 So what other businesses filled that block of Lovers in 1950-51?
 (Click for larger image.)

 Speaking of The Miracle Mile (you don’t really hear people referring to the Miracle Mile anymore, do you?), when the name of the shopping area debuted in 1947, the official boundaries were Devonshire on the west and Douglas on the east.
 Some people insist it goes all the way down to the Inwood Theater.
-This rather adamant illustration would disagree with that notion.
+This rather adamant Dallas Miracle Mile Merchants Association advertisement illustration would disagree with that notion.

 I’m still not sure why it was called the Miracle Mile, unless it had something to do with the price of real estate.
 Part of it was in Dallas (the couple of blocks west of what was the St. Louis and Southwestern/Cotton Belt railroad — now the tollway), and part of it was in University Park.
 (And I suppose still is.)
 Most of the bars and restaurants were in the Dallas portion, because University Park was dry.
-Another notable thing about Lovers Lane is that the address numbering is a crazy mess — there’s West Lovers Lane, Lovers Lane, and East Lovers Lane, and every time you pass from one stretch to the next, the abrupt address changes will make your head spin.
-(I had no idea it was so crazy until I read Helen Bullock’s very informative and entertaining article about the Miracle Mile in an article in The Dallas Morning News (Sept.
-10, 1961) — you can read it here.)
+Another notable thing about Lovers Lane is that the address numbering is a crazy mess — there’s West Lovers Lane, Lovers Lane, and East Lovers Lane, and every time you pass from one stretch to the next, the abrupt address-changes will make your head spin.
+(I had no idea it was so crazy until I read Helen Bullock’s very informative and entertaining article about the Miracle Mile in a Sept.
+10, 1961 article in The Dallas Morning News, “Walk a Miracle Mile.”)

 But back to Stacy — I never actually discovered who Stacy was.
 Oh well.
 The particulars of Stacy’s Lounge may be lost to history, but the image of its colorful interior lives on in a 65-year-old garishly-colored postcard.